The Classic and Modern Literature Reborn

-Prerequisite: Less than 65% in English Language Arts 9
+Prerequisite: 50% in English Language Arts 9

 In this stream of English courses, reading comprehension and effective written and oral communication are emphasized.
 These courses focus on developing skills in practical uses of language.
 English 30-2 fulfills the minimum requirement for a high school diploma and is suitable for entry into post-secondary programs that do not require English 30-1.

 Prerequisite: 80% in grade 9 Language Arts OR no core mark below 75%

 English 10 AP is a pre-AP course which covers the 10-1 curriculum and prepares students for the Language and Composition and Literature and Composition Advanced Placement courses.
 Students will read a variety of fiction and non-fiction texts from medieval to modern time periods.
 Students will be encouraged to recognize and explore a range of critical and cultural perspectives on literature and language.
 Students should be prepared for the rigors of an academic course designed for honours students.

 English 20AP Language and Composition

 Prerequisite: 80% in 10-1 or 10AP or teacher recommendation

 The English 20 AP course, Language and Composition, is designed to engage students in the careful reading and critical analysis of language.
 Students read a variety of texts representing various historical periods, rhetorical styles, and disciplines, with an emphasis on understanding non-fiction prose and argumentation.
 Students explore how authors manipulate language to create meaning and evoke a response in the reader.
 Students also learn to understand and recognize how literary techniques affect readers' interpretation of texts and meanings.
 While covering the English 20-1 curriculum, English 20 AP challenges students with a selection of additional advanced readings.
 Students will write the Language and Composition exam in May.